-The proposed algorithm is based on one outer loop to iterate over all the chunks and two consecutive inner loops for 1) loading data in memory map and 2) iterating over Gray code by changing a single bit on each step and retrieving matching values from the map such that equation \eqref{pro1_equ4} holds.
+The proposed algorithm is based on one outer loop to iterate over all the sets and two consecutive inner loops for 1) loading data in the memory map and 2) iterating over {the} Gray code by changing a single bit on each step and retrieving matching values from the map such that equation \eqref{pro1_equ4} holds.